sdonohoo/forecasting/internal_docs/tsperf_rules.md

     This command will output 5 benchmark quality values (e.g. MAPEs).
 Their median should be compared against the benchmark quality declared in the benchmark submission.

-## Leaderboard
+## Performance board
-Each benchmark will have a separate leaderboard.
-All leaderboards will have the following columns:
+Each benchmark will have a separate performance board.
+All performance boards will have the following columns:
 * submission name
 * URL of submission folder in VSTS
 * benchmark quality (e.g. MAPE)